I'll admit it: I used to be a chronic over-packer.

 Simply knowing what sort of weather to expect can do wonders for your packing list, and is the easiest way to decide what things you really need.

-Take enough for one week
+3. Take enough for one week

-Whether I'm traveling for 5 days or 5 weeks, I stick to packing roughly the same amount of clothing: enough for about one week.
-That means enough tops and bottoms for a week, and one week's worth of underwear (sometimes I'll take enough undies for 2 weeks if my trip is really long, but I stick to my one-week rule for everything else!).
+Whether I'm traveling for 1 week or 5 weeks, I stick to packing roughly the same amount of clothing: enough for about one week.
+That means enough tops and bottoms for a week, and one week's worth of underwear (sometimes I'll take enough undies for 10-12 days if my trip is really long, but I stick to my one-week rule for everything else!).

 (And don't forget that it's easy to hand wash things like underwear and socks in the sink.
 I travel with quick-dry undies that will dry overnight when I wash them.)

 I'm a huge, huge proponent of using packing cubes to organize my suitcase.
 I use one for tops, one for bottoms, and one for dresses/skirts or sweaters, depending on the trip.
 I'll sometimes use a smaller one for socks, underwear, etc., too.